christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Assignments/Assignment1.md

 **Due:** Monday 24 September

-Create a new data frame with country-level data from at least **three** different sources.
+Create a new data frame with country-level data from at least **two** different sources.

 Create a folder in your Dropbox `Public` folder and **email me the link**.